You are here:

 - As part of its commitment to the reuse of Superfund sites, EPA signed a cooperative agreement with Lincoln County and the Port Authority to assist in land-use planning at the former mill site.
 The planning includes data collection, assessment of infrastructure and facilities, a fire inspection, and a market analysis/master plan.

-- The Remedial Investigation/Feasibility Study (RI/FS) reports are scheduled to be completed in 2011.
-A proposed plan for the cleanup of this portion of the site will be issued upon completion of the RI/FS.
+- The Remedial Investigation (RI) report is complete.
+A proposed plan for the cleanup of this portion of the site will be issued upon completion of the Feasibility Study (FS).

 - EPA expedited cleanup of a portion of OU5 to accommodate the Stinger Welding Corporation’s new manufacturing facility.